-No. Citi Simplicity does not offer cash back.
-The Citi Simplicity card does not give any rewards on purchases.
-Instead, it offers introductory interest rates of 0% for 18 months on purchases and 0% for 18 months on balance transfers, with a 5% (min $5) balance transfer fee.
+No, the Citi Simplicity Card does not offer cash back.
+The Citi Simplicity Card does not give any rewards on purchases.
+Instead, it offers introductory interest rates of 0% for 12 months on purchases and 0% for 21 months on balance transfers, with a 5% (min $5) balance transfer fee.
 This card’s regular APR is 14.74% - 24.74% (V).
 There’s also a $0 annual fee.

 Citi Simplicity does not offer any rewards.
 Instead of rewards, Citi Simplicity offers introductory interest rates: 0% for 12 months on purchases and 0% for 21 months on balance transfers.
 It also has a $0 annual fee.
 If you want rewards, try Citi Rewards+ or the Citi Double Cash Cardinstead of Citi Simplicity.… read full answer

 Your Citi Simplicity Card approval odds are highest when you have good or better credit.

 Info on Citi Simplicity approval odds: